 Research has shown that many patients with CPAP do not wear it through the entire night whereas patients with dental sleep appliances are more likely to.

 Some CPAP users do not bring their CPAP machines while they travel as they find the machine too large to lug around or they may be somewhere without a reliable power supply (ie when camping or on an overnight flight).
-Research has shown that if a regular CPAP user has a dental sleep appliance as a backup for times they can’t wear their CPAP, they get better relief of their apnea symptoms than they would if they wore no appliance at all and in some cases they do quite well with the dental sleep appliance.
+Research has shown that if a regular CPAP user has a dental sleep appliance as a backup for times they can’t wear their CPAP, they good relief of their apnea symptoms especially as compared to if they wore no appliance at all.

 Research has also shown that sleep partners prefer dental appliances rather than CPAP for their sleep mates who snore or who have mild to moderate sleep apnea .
 However I don’t think this should be the overriding reason why someone should choose one mode of treatment over the other.